• Features

 If your clients’ delayed response is holding up a project, send a gentle reminder email without alluding to your frustration.
 A happy client is more likely to email right back.

 I hope you’re having a productive day.
-I was wondering whether you have had time to take a look at the [project details] I sent over on [date]?
+I was wondering whether you have had time to take a look at the [revisions for the new product page] I sent over on [April 15th]?

 Please let me know your thoughts and questions.
 I’d like to get started on your project soon.